-Cultural evolution was simulated by having five different languages compete against one another, with fitness determined by how easy it was for the SRNs to learn a language.
-At the beginning of a simulation, five different languages were randomly generated based on the grammar skeleton with a random combination of constituent and lexical cues.
-Each language was then learned by five different SRNs, with a language's overall fitness being computed as the average across the five networks.
-The most easily learned language, along with four variations of it, would then form the basis for the next generation of languages, each being learned by five networks.
-Again, the most easily learned language would be selected as the parent of the next generations.
-Language variation was implemented by randomly changing two of the three cues: (1) changing the head-order of a rule, (2) adding or deleting the constituent unit for a rule, or (3) adding or deleting the coactivation of the lexical unit for a word.
+Cultural evolution was simulated by having 5 different languages compete against one another, with fitness determined by how easy it was for the SRNs to learn a language.
+At the beginning of a simulation, 5 different languages were randomly generated based on the grammar skeleton with a random combination of constituent and lexical cues.
+Each language was then learned by 5 different SRNs, with a language's fitness being computed as the average across the 5 networks.
+The most easily learned language, along with 4 variations of it, would then form the basis for the next generation of languages, each being learned by 5 networks.
+Again, the most easily learned language would be selected as the parent for the next generation, and the process repeated until the same language won for 50 consecutive generations.
+Language variation was implemented by randomly changing two of the three cues: 1) changing the head-order of a rule, 2) adding or deleting the constituent unit for a rule, or 3) adding or deleting the co-activation of the lexical unit for a word.
 Ten different simulations were run, each with different initial randomizations.

-Of the ten simulations, one never settled but the results of the remaining nine simulations followed a consistent pattern.
-First, all languages ended up with a highly regular head-ordering, with at least five of the six phrase structure rules being either all head-initial or all head-final.
-This fits the general tendency for word order patterns in natural languages to be either head-initial or head-final (e.g. Dryer 1992).
-Second, the constituent cue always separated NPs from other phrases, consistent with evidence from corpus analyses indicating that prosodic cues, such as pauses and pitch changes, are used to delineate phrases in both English and Japanese child-directed speech (Fisher & Tokura 1996).
+Of the ten simulations, one never settled but the results of the remaining nine simulations followed a similar pattern.
+First, all languages ended up with a highly regular head-ordering, with at least 5 of the 6 phrase structure rules being either all head-initial or all head-final.
+This fits the general tendency for word order patterns in natural languages to be either head-initial or head-final (e.g., Dryer, 1992)1.
+Second, the constituent cue always separated NPs from other phrases, consistent with evidence from corpus analyses indicating that prosodic cues, such as pauses and pitch changes, are used to delineate phrases in both English and Japanese childdirected speech (Fisher & Tokura, 1996).
 Finally, the lexical cue reliably separated word classes, with six of the runs resulting in the lexical cue separating function words from content words.
-This is similar to the acoustic differentiation of function and content words observed in English (Cutler 1993).
-To place these results in context, it is important to note that given the combination of the three different cues in these simulations, there were nearly three-quarters of a million different possible linguistic systems that could have evolved through cultural evolution.
-Thus, it is not a trivial matter that these simulations culminated in linguistic systems that incorporate properties closely resembling those of natural language.
+This is similar to the acoustic differentiation of function and content words observed in English (Cutler, 1993).
+To place these results in context, it is important to note that given the combination of the three different cues in these simulations, there were nearly three-quarters of a million2 different possible linguistic systems that could have evolved through cultural evolution.
+Thus, it is not a trivial result that these simulations culminated in linguistic systems that incorporate properties closely resembling those of natural language.

 The simulations by Christiansen and Dale (2004) suggest that linguistic systems can recruit cues to facilitate learning when undergoing cultural evolution.
-The integration of these cues, in turn, allows language to become more complex while still being learnable by domain-general mechanisms.
-Because these cues are probabilistic in nature, and therefore unreliable when considered in isolation, multiple-cue integration has become a necessary component of language acquisition.
-This gives rise to the following prediction: if natural language has evolved culturally to rely on multiple-cue integration, as indicated by these simulations, then it should be possible to (1) uncover useful cues in modern languages, (2) show computationally that these cues can facilitate language acquisition, and (3) demonstrate that children and adults actually utilize such cues for acquisition and processing.
-The next section details studies designed to test these predictions from the evolutionary simulations.
+The integration of these cues, in turn, allows language to become more complex while still being learnable by domaingeneral mechanisms.
+If natural language is a culturally evolved multiple-cue integration system, as indicated by these simulations, it should be possible to uncover such cues in current languages and to quantify their usefulness.
+Next, I report on corpus analyses focusing on two of the cues explored in the evolutionary simulations: lexical information in the form of the phonology of individual words and distributional information in the form of word co-occurrence patterns.